saketmishra7224/Asses.ai/README.md

 ## License

-This project is for educational and demonstration purposes.#   A s s e s . a i    
+This project is for educational and demonstration purposes.#